ellis/roboliq/roboliq/tutorials/WritingAProtocol.md

 Objects are the things that can be used in the protocol's steps, including materials, equipment, and even user-defined variables.
-The type of an object is defined by its `type` property (e.g. `Plate` in the example above), and the available types can be found in the [type documentation]{@link types}.
+Each object requires a `type` property (e.g. `Plate` in the example above) -- the most common types used in protocols are:

-Most of the types are used in the robot configuration rather than in protocols.
-The most common types used in protocols are:

-* `Plate`: for defining labware (including tubes and troughs)
+* [`Plate`]{@link types.Plate}: for defining labware (including tubes and troughs)
 * `Liquid`: for defining liquids
 * `Variable`: for defining variables that the user can change
 * `Design`: for defining an experimental design

-When you create an object, you will need to specify its `type` along with any other required properties.
-Each type may have a different set of optional and required properties, as documented in the [type documentation]{@link types}.
+A complete list of types can be found in the [type documentation]{@link types}, but most of them are only used in the
+[robot configuration]{@tutorial write-a-robot-configuration} rather than in protocols.

-All objects have an optional `description` property that you can use to add your own notes about the object.
+In addition to the `type` property, object have other properties as well (also available in the [type documentation]{@link types}), and all objects have an optional `description` property that you can use to add your own notes about the object.

-Here are examples of each of the four main object types:
+Here are examples for each of the four main object types:

 ```yaml
 objects: